Loading β

 βΉοΈ MERGING TILEMAPS

-If ROOMLOADER_MERGE_LAYERS and ROOMLOADER_MERGE_TILEMAPS are both true true, this method will attempt to merge loaded and existing tilemaps.
+If ROOMLOADER_MERGE_LAYERS and ROOMLOADER_MERGE_TILEMAPS are both true, this method will attempt to merge loaded and existing tilemaps.
 See the ROOMLOADER_MERGE_TILEMAPS page for details.

 | Parameter | Type | Description |